SORRY, BUT DIGGING TOURS WILL BE CLOSED UNTIL FURTHER NOTICE. SORRY FOR ANY INCONVENIENCE THIS MAY CAUSE.

 YOU *MUST* MAKE AN APPOINTMENT, in advance for me to be able to take you digging.

-2: NO SMOKING! in my vicinity, near me, or, on my property.
-Smoking is an absolutely filthy and thoroughly disgusting habit.
-I consider smelling tobacco or pot smoke to be an assault and react as such.
-Thank you in advance for you consideration of my personal breathing space.
+2: NO SMOKING or VAPING! in my vicinity, near me, or, on my property.
+Smoking and vaping are absolutely filthy and thoroughly disgusting habits.
+I consider smelling tobacco, vapes or pot smoke to be an assault and react as such.
+Thank you in advance for you consideration of my, and OUR, personal breathing space.

-3: No drugs or drinking near me please.
+3: No cigarettes, vapes, drugs or drinking near me, please!
 Been there, done that.
-Have over 15 years clean and sober- by the Grace of GOD!
-I do not care if you do it, please, just, Do it AWAY from me, and, do not bring it onto my property!!
+I have over 16 years clean and sober- by the Grace of GOD!
+I do not care if you do it, please, just, Do it AWAY from me, and, do not bring it onto my property and, especially, not into my personal space!!
 Thank you.

 4: I DO NOT GO TO TUCSON as a dealer.
 I DO go to QUARTZSITE, AZ as a dealer, all winter.